For the emerging artists in this group

 +Weekly critiques, learning how to both give and receive constructive criticism of their work.

 Project: Identity culminated in a final exhibition of work at the Conservatory at Bethel Woods Center for the Arts.
 Each student presented three large-scale photographs to exhibit and had the opportunity to talk with patrons about their concepts and methods.
-The exhibition was a celebration of work and newfound friendships cultivated during their ten weeks together in the program.
+The exhibition was a celebration of work and newfound friendships cultivated during their time together in the program.
 A digital version of this exhibition is available below.